Should You Apologize to Your Child? 5 Things Happen When You Don’t

 This is faulty thinking.
 Apologizing is a sign of respect for your child and the overall relationship you have with him.

-Your children will not be young forever.
-When they become adults, you want the relationship to naturally change into an equal role.
-If there have been gross offenses along the way, the transition will be forced, strained or even in danger of being severed.
-If you are not apologizing to your kids when you do something wrong then these 5 things are likely happening:
+Your child will not be young forever.
+When he becomes an adult, you will want the relationship to naturally change into an equal friendship.
+If there have been gross offenses along the way, the transition to an adult relationship will be forced, strained, or even possibly broken.

 5 Things That Happen When You Don’t Apologize to Your Child